 - Combine the radish, moong dal, turmeric powder, salt and 2 cups of water in a pressure cooker, mix well and pressure cook for 3 whistles.

 - Allow the steam to escape before opening lid.
 Keep aside.

 - Heat the ghee in a deep non-stick kadhai, add the cumin seeds, bayleaf and cloves and sauté on a medium flame for a few seconds.

-- Add the green chillies, ginger, asafoetida, chilli powder and the cooked radish-dal mixture, mix well and cook on a medium flame for 2 to 3 minutes, while stirring occasionally.
+- Add the green chillies, ginger, asafoetida, chilli powder, cooked radish-dal mixture and ½ cup water, mix well and cook on a medium flame for 2 to 3 minutes, while stirring occasionally.

 - Add the coriander and mix well.

 REGISTER NOW If you are a new user.

 Or Sign In here, if you are an existing member.